RalleyD/COM724_AE2/doc/crypto-dashboard-report.md

 Further experiments with feature combinations and model configurations revealed that:

-1. Using two to three short-term time lag features consistently produced better results than using lag-1 or multiple longer term (i.e 7, 14 and 30 day) lags combined.
+1. Using moving average, price change and RSI features consistently produced better results than short term lags.

-2. Including technical indicators (RSI, moving averages) improved performance for Ethereum and Litecoin but had minimal impact on Bitcoin predictions.

-3. The performance discrepancies across currencies correlate with their non-stationary properties, supporting the hypothesis that stationary assets are inherently more predictable.
+2. The performance discrepancies across currencies correlate with their non-stationary properties, supporting the hypothesis that stationary assets are inherently more predictable.

 The final model configuration adopted a best-fit approach, using the best-performing feature set and hyperparameters accross coins selected from each cluster.
 This decision prioritised forecast accuracy, aligning with the project's objective of maximising predictive performance.